Levii-Sousa/MicroSaaSBooks/README.md

 ---

-## 🌍 My Books — Personal MicroSaaS
+## 🌍 My Books — Personal Book Project

 A personal app to organize books you've read, are reading, or want to read.
 Built as a learning project using **Next.js**, **React**, **JavaScript**, and **Local Storage** — no database needed!